-The Tentative Budget Development Worksheet contains historical data from four fiscal years.
-The 2010-2011, 2011-2012 and 2012-2013 Actuals are the final expenses for those fiscal years.
-The 2013-2014 actual will include YTD expenses and encumbrances.
-The worksheet will also include 2013-2014 Revised Budget (the final budget equals the original budget plus YTD budget amendments).
-Finally, the worksheet includes the 2014-2015 Projected Budget.
-The 2014-2015 Projected Budget is the same as the 2013-2014 Original Budget.
+The Tentative Budget Development Worksheet contains historical data from three fiscal years.
+The 2012-2013, 2013-2014 and 2014-2015.
+Actuals are the final expenses for those fiscal years.
+For 2014-2015 there will be an actual and encumbrances column.
+The worksheet will also include 2014-2015 Revised Budget (the revised budget equals the original budget plus YTD budget amendments).
+Finally, the worksheet includes the 2015-2016 Projected Budget.

-The departments will input their 2014-2015 tentative budgets and any Special Requests into the Munis software system either May 5 or May 6.
-They will have the option of entering their information from their cost center or in the Finance Services Computer Lab.
-All new bookkeepers as of July 1, 2013, will be required to enter their information in the Finance Services Computer Lab.
+The departments will input their 2015-2016 tentative budgets and any Special Requests into the Munis software system anytime between May 6th - May 15th.
+All district bookkeepers will be required to enter their information in the Finance Services Computer Lab.